Understanding Your Comprehensive Metabolic Panel (CMP)

 • Liver disease, including hepatitis and cirrhosis

-• Bile duct obstruction (gallstones, tumours, or strictures)
+• Bile duct obstruction (gallstones, tumors, or strictures)

 • Hemolysis (rapid breakdown of red blood cells)